Favorite Sourdough Pizza Crust Recipe

 • Dust the top of the dough with flour and use floured hands to press dough out slightly.

-• Using a bench scraper, cut the dough into about 5 pieces weighing about 200 grams each.
+• Using a bench scraper, cut the dough into pieces weighing about 210 grams each.
 Flour your hands generously, and stretch a corner of the dough out and bring it back to the middle, doing this with each corner of the dough so you're forming a ball.
 Use a bit of tension on the surface to make the ball a bit tighter, and close the bottom.

 • Place dough on a greased baking sheet.
 And repeat with all dough balls.